 Thanks to the minimal design of Anet A8, it was easy to go back and resolve this issue.
 This accessibility also allowed certain elements like extruder to be disassembled when we experienced a clog.

-Clearly alarmed by this hazardous sign, we took the extruder apart and found that the wiring attached to the heating block was lose.
+Clearly alarmed by this hazardous sign, we took the extruder apart and found that the wiring attached to the heating block was loose.
 After doing a bit of research on Google, we realized this wasn’t an uncommon problem.
 Although we simply (and carefully) fit the wire in snugly, others suggest using thermal paste to keep the wiring in place.

 When adjusting the height of each print bed corner, we suggest keeping track of your screwdriver revolutions in order to keep the bed properly leveled.
 To achieve optimal calibration, set the extruder at the home position and use a single sheet of paper to test the height between the nozzle and print bed.
 Essentially, you should feel a moderate amount of tension when sliding the paper in between the nozzle and bed.
 Once you reach this and set the print bed to an even level, you’re finally ready to get printing.

-Of course, there’s no better 3D model to test out the capabilities of your printer than with #3DBenchy.
-On the first attempt (the white Benchy pictured above to the right), the print surface came out with an extremely wavy print surface.
+Of course, there’s no better 3D model to test out the capabilities of your 3D printer than with #3DBenchy.
+On the first Anet A8 print attempt (the white Benchy pictured above to the right), the print surface came out with an extremely wavy print surface.
 The effect was interesting to say the least, but not quite what we were looking to achieve.
 We soon realized that the streaky effect stemmed from the loose belt beneath the print bed.

 After trawling through Thingiverse to find what unique modifications people were making for the Anet A8, we found a few must-prints in the eclectic mix.

 The second (and most favorite Anet A8 mod) was the Center Nozzle Fan designed by Arjjck.
 This component was especially useful because of the issues with the stock nozzle fan duct.
-This modification to Anet A8 helped distribute the air to the nozzle at the 360 degree angle.
+This modification to Anet A8 helped distribute the air to the nozzle at the 360-degree angle.
 Ultimately, the unique enhancement helped us achieve our finest quality prints.

-Lastly, we also printed the Extruder Button by dryas, which provided a larger and more comfortable button for the extruder lock.
+Lastly, we also 3D printed the Extruder Button by dryas, which provided a larger and more comfortable button for the extruder lock.
 We also printed the Simple Filament Guide by papinist.
 This Anet A8 mod clips onto the top of the frame and helps ensure that your filament doesn’t get tangled up in midst of a print.

 All in all, while the Anet A8 certainly had a few flaws, the DIY 3D printer experience was one that all aspiring makers and tinkers should take on at some point.
-While this printer falls short of the renowned Prusa i3 MK2, the lower price point (and timely shipping) makes Anet A8 a viable option for those looking to spend less and print right away.
+While this 3D printer falls short of the renowned Prusa i3 MK2, the lower price point (and timely shipping) makes the Anet A8 a viable option for those looking to spend less and print right away.